 Vinyl Flooring

 Maintenance with vinyl floors is uncomplicated.
 You can purchase them in luxury vinyl tile (LVT) or luxury vinyl plank (LVP) styles, with each option equally long-lasting.
-They also come at a cost-effective price point, somewhere between laminate and engineered wood.
+They also come at a budget-friendly price point, somewhere between laminate and engineered wood.

 Tile Flooring